Learn About The Superfund Job Training Initiative

 Can I recommend a community to EPA as a potential SuperJTI site?

-The TASC contract can be accessed by EPA Headquarters and EPA regional office hazardous waste programs, with the exception of the Brownfields program, which has its own job training program.
+The Technical Assistance Services for Communities contract can be accessed by EPA Headquarters and EPA regional office hazardous waste programs, with the exception of the Brownfields program, which has its own job training program.
 EPA staff or communities [themselves] can recommend candidate communities for SuperJTI services.
 For communities interested in SuperJTI services, the next step is to contact the appropriate SuperJTI National Program Manager.
 The National Program Manager will work with the community to clearly define the type of training needed.

 How can I sign up for SuperJTI training?